LeoVanRensburg/swe-3313-fall-2025-team-07/requirements/README.md

 *   **Priority:** Must Have
 *   **Estimated Effort:** 1 day
 *   **Type:** Functional
-*   **Description:** As an admin, I want to be able to edit the details (name, description, price, picture) of an existing, unsold inventory item from an admin interface.
+*   **Description:** An admin must be able to edit the details (name, description, price, picture) of an existing, unsold inventory item from an admin interface.

 **T7S-31: Delete an inventory item**
 *   **Priority:** Must Have
 *   **Estimated Effort:** 0.5 days
 *   **Type:** Functional
-*   **Description:** As an admin, I want to be able to delete an inventory item that has not yet been sold.
-The system should prevent deletion of items that are part of a completed sale.
+*   **Description:** An admin must be able to delete an inventory item that has not yet been sold.
+The system must prevent the deletion of items that are part of a completed sale.

 ---